Gap insurance in Florida

 Who offers it | Your dealership, lender or an auto insurance provider | Most insurance providers | Most insurance providers |

-Where to buy gap insurance in Florida
+How to buy Florida gap insurance

 Gap insurance companies in Florida

-- Progressive: Once added to your policy, Progressive’s Gap insurance does not expire as long as your vehicle is insured with them.
+- Progressive: Once added to your policy, Progressive’s Gap insurance does not expire as long as your vehicle is insured with Progressive.
 When you no longer want gap coverage, it is important to remove this add-on from your policy.
-Progressive has an A+ financial strength rating from AM Best but is ranked below average for customer satisfaction by J.D.
+Progressive has an A+ financial strength rating from AM Best but is ranked slightly below average for customer satisfaction by J.D.
 Power.

 Frequently asked questions